 @sumisu3@skinnylatte I saw Tampopo in theaters when it arrived in the US, and the existence of omurice blew my mind.
 The fact that it was so common a child would ask for it.
 I fell out of touch with Japanese cinema/TV in the late 90s, so when Asian cooking shows started showing up on Netflix 20+ years later, it blew my mind a second time—what do you mean omurice has been a standard food for decades of children??

 Jazz drummer, professional dog trainer (R+, CPDT-KA, FDM), anarchist, enby, old, working against the systems of whiteness and colonialism.
-Image alt: avi is a wild burst of mossy branches, header is a dog leaping into a pool.
+Image alt: avi is a wild burst of mossy branches, header is five Portuguese water dogs sitting in a row.